menardai/imagemagic-bot/data/nlu_data.md

 ## intent:resize
 - resize
 - resize to
-- resize to 640x480
+- resize to dimension
-- resize to 640 x 480
+- resize to dimension
-- resize image to
+- resize image to dimension
-- resize this image to
+- resize this image to dimension
 - I want to resize a picture
 - change the size of my image
 - make it this wide by this height